dmenezesgabriel/tortuga-ui/README.md

 - Test only the template render, do not test component internals.
 - Do not change wrapper.vm directly.
 - Child components are black boxes.
+- don't forget to await for the nextTick().